domm/CtrlO-Crypt-XkcdPassword/README.md

     `my $pwd = CtrlO::Crypt::XkcdPassword->new->xkcd` returns 4 words
     starting with an uppercase letter as a string, which is our main use case.
-But the API also allows for more or less words, or even some digits.
+Nevertheless, the API also allows for more or fewer words, or even some digits.

 - Fork save
 - [https://xkcd.com/927/](https://xkcd.com/927/)